Amber vs Brown Eyes: What Makes Them Different?

 The easiest rule

-The simplest rule is to focus on the overall impression.
-If the eye reads as golden or honey-like first, amber may be the better label.
-If it reads as brown first, even with warm highlights, brown is usually the safer category.
+The simplest way to compare amber and brown eyes is to ask what color you notice first in soft natural light.
+If the eye looks golden, honey-like, or coppery first, amber may be the better label.
+If it looks brown first, even with warm highlights, brown or light brown is usually the safer category.

 What amber eyes usually look like